splunk/public-o11y-docs/infrastructure/metrics-pipeline/aggregate-drop-use-case.rst

 To learn more about aggregation, see :ref:`aggregation`.

 To learn more about data dropping, see :ref:`data-dropping`.

+To learn more about metrics usage analytics report, see :ref:`metrics-usage-report`.

 For more information on how to create metric rules, see :ref:`use-metrics-pipeline`.